- Research Professional

 The Trust uses the full cost model for calculating EC projects.

-For further explanations on commercially funded projects and other issues such as protecting intellectual property rights, please refer to our information on commercial costings or contact the EU team.
+For further explanations on commercially funded projects and other issues such as protecting intellectual property rights, please refer to our information on or .

 The Welcome Trust supports thousands of people all over the world to explore ideas, at every step of the way from discovery to impact.
 They also identify priority areas where they can give focused, intensive support when there are opportunities to transform lives or drive reform to ensure that ideas reach their full potential.